 Hors d’oeuvres and beverages will be served.

-Of the numerous awards that will be presented at Closing Convocation, the recipients of the two below are selected from among seniors who choose to apply.
-If you wish to be considered for either of these awards, please note the guidelines below.
+Of the numerous awards that will be presented at Closing Convocation, the recipients of those listed below are selected from among seniors who choose to apply.
+If you wish to be considered for these awards, please note the guidelines below.

 Matey Janata/Freedwomen Award